 We're really condensing everything that changed with Turing here, but in addition to the above, there were changes to the L1/L2 cache, support for Variable Rate Shading (VRS), mesh shaders, Texture Space Shading (TTS), Multi-View Rendering (MVR), and enhancements to Simultaneous Multi-Projection (SMP).
 Most of those are now part of the official DirectX 12 Ultimate API, and also have support in VulkanRT.
 Oh, and the NVENC hardware got a major upgrade that added hardware accelerated encoding and decoding of higher resolutions and more codecs like VP9 and HEVC.

 A huge chunk of the additional transistors must be going to new features.
 GA100 'only' has 52% more SMs and GPU cores available.
-We know the L2 cache is larger, and the 3rd generation Tensor core (Volta is 1st gen, Turing is 2nd gen) adds support for both TF32 and FP64 operations.
-Both will prove vital for the data center, while FP64 isn't typically used with consumer GPUs (at least not for gaming purposes).
+We know the L2 cache is larger, and the 3rd generation Tensor core (Volta is 1st gen, Turing is 2nd gen) adds support for both TF32 and FP64 operations, along with support for 'sparcity' operations.
+These will prove vital for the data center, while FP64 isn't typically used with consumer GPUs (at least not for gaming purposes).
 Overall, Nvidia says the Tensor cores in the GA100 are twice as fast as those in GV100, even though there are half as many cores, so it's a 4X relative speedup.

 The GA100 also has two additional HBM2 channels available compared to GV100, though one of those is disabled in the currently shipping Nvidia A100 solutions.
 Additional features include multi-instance GPU support, allowing the GA100 to function as up to seven separate smaller GPUs, support of sparsity acceleration (another data center feature), and NVLink speed is now 600 GBps, three times as fast as in GV100.

-The biggest problem is that all of the leeks so far appear to have been of GA100 GPUs, which is not going into consumer graphics cards.
-Some of the technology, like the enhanced Tensor cores, may trickle down into consumer models (with modifications like axing FP64 acceleration), but the GeForce RTX 30-series hardware will absolutely have ray tracing support.
+The biggest problem is that all of the leaks so far appear to have been of GA100 GPUs, which is not going into consumer graphics cards.
+Some of the technology, like the enhanced Tensor cores, may trickle down into consumer models (probably not with FP64 support), but the GeForce RTX 30-series hardware will absolutely have RT and Tensor cores.